Finlay Macnab

-Finlay Alexander Macnab (born 27 December 2000) is an English professional footballer who last played as a midfielder for AFC Wimbledon.
+Finlay Alexander Macnab (born 27 December 2000) is an English professional footballer who plays as a midfielder for Hanworth Villa.

 His parents are Geoffrey Charles Macnab and Catriona Campbell.
 His paternal grandfather was James Charles Macnab of Macnab, 23rd Chief of Clan Macnab.

 Career

 Macnab began his career in the youth system at Brentford, before signing his first professional contract with AFC Wimbledon after impressing during a trial period at the club.
 That same day he joined Leatherhead on loan.
 On 13 November 2019, Macnab made his debut for the club in a 3–1 EFL Trophy loss against Southend United.
 He was released at the end of the season following the expiration of his contract.
 In October 2021, he spoke to BBC News about how he had been kept out of the game for more than a year because of suffering from long covid.

+In August 2022, Macnab returned to football, joining Southern League Division One Central side Welwyn Garden City.

+In September 2023, Macnab joined Hendon.
+Following the conclusion of the 2023–24 season, he returned to Hanworth Villa.